| | | |

 POTATOES FOR ROASTING

-PREPARE MARINADE
+MARINADE

-Rosemary works great or bay leaves along with garlic.
-It is best to add garlic at last minute, about 5 minutes before the time is up.
-Toss the potatoes with pressed garlic and return to the oven and bake for additional 5 minutes.
+I’m a big fan of caraway seeds.
+But if you are not a fan, you can skip them and use herbs instead.
+Rosemary works great, or bay leaves, along with pressed garlic.
+It is best to add garlic at the last minute, about 5 minutes before the timer runs out.
+Toss the potatoes with pressed garlic and return to the oven and bake for an additional 5 minutes.

 CUT OUT HEART POTATOES